abraunegg/onedrive/docs/usage.md

 systemctl enable onedrive
 systemctl start onedrive
 ```
+> [!IMPORTANT]
-**Note:** This will execute the 'onedrive' process with a UID/GID of '0', meaning any files or folders created will be owned by 'root'.
+> This will execute the 'onedrive' process with a UID/GID of '0', meaning any files or folders created will be owned by 'root'.

 To view the systemd application logs, execute:
 ```text